-Chocolate shaped just like salami!
-A grown-up dessert with an accent of liquor.
+Chocolate that looks just like salami!
+An enticing dessert with a hint of liquor.

 Photographed by Akio Takeuchi